 What We Do

-The Existential Academy was founded in 1996 as a community interest (non-profit) company to bring philosophy to the community.
-All of our courses have a foundation in philosophy and psychology, hence our motto 'bringing philosophy to the community'.
-They cover a wide range of topics and take place at times that are convenient for the average person or family.
-It consists of two hubs:
+The Existential Academy was founded in 1996 as a community interest (non-profit) company with the aim of bringing philosophy into everyday life.
+All of our courses are grounded in both philosophy and psychology, reflecting our motto: “bringing philosophy to the community.”
+We offer a wide range of accessible programmes, scheduled at times that are convenient for working individuals and families.

 The Community Hub